AymericBerthoumieu/EcosystemSimulation/README.md

 ## Miscellaneous

+### Documentation

+You can find static diagrams for the whole system as well as sequence diagrams for some of the functionalities (implemented or not), in the docs directory.

+### Template code for new coders

 This repository contains a directory *templates* which contains some code templates to get a common base for the coding styles adopted while developing this project.
 It is highly recommended to have a look at these files before coding here.